Calculated metrics for services

 Dynatrace automatically captures important metrics for services with no configuration required.
 You might need additional business or technical metrics that are specific to your application.
 These metrics can be calculated and derived based on a wide variety of available data within the captured distributed trace.
 You can also split these metrics by multiple dimensions, for example, a requests attribute or an HTTP method.

-Only new data is written to calculated metrics; retrospective data is not included.
+• Only new data is written to calculated metrics; retrospective data is not included.

-You can have up to 500 enabled calculated metrics per environment and up to 100 enabled calculated metrics per service.
+• You can have up to 500 enabled calculated metrics per environment and up to 100 enabled calculated metrics per service.

-Classic calculated metrics support at most 100 dimension values.
+• Classic calculated metrics support at most 100 dimension values.
 This is referred to as the "top X" rule, as you can select fewer depending on your configuration.
 However you choose the top 100 dimension values, the remaining dimensions are aggregated into a single timeseries and the dimension value is accessible through a special remainder dimension.
 The remainder filter condition allowing you to filter on this remainder dimension.

-• If needed, select the required unit.
+• If the source is a request attribute, select the required unit.

 • optional To exclude the data contribution of muted requests, turn on Ignore muted requests.

-6. optional Select the management zone.
+4. optional Select the management zone.
 The new metric will be restricted to data from this zone.

-7. Provide conditions for usage of the metric.
-Conditions define which requests are included in the calculation.
 If you provide several conditions, all conditions must be fulfilled to use the metric.

 1. Select Add condition.